-The benefits of dragon fruit are numerous for us.
-They are full of many health benefits from helping digestion, reducing blood sugar levels to helping with cancer prevention.
-Beautiful tropical dragon fruits certainly sound and look exotically unique.
+The benefits of dragon fruits are numerous for us.
+They are full of many health benefits from helping with digestion, reducing blood sugar levels, to helping with cancer prevention.
+A beautiful tropical dragon fruit certainly sounds and looks exotically unique.
 Check out the three delicious recipes here too.

-All that said I am sure many don’t even know what a dragon fruit is, so time to learn about it.
+All that said, I am sure many don’t even know what a dragon fruit is, so it is time to learn about them.

 What Is A Dragon Fruit?

-First of all, as the name says, it is a fruit.
-It is a tropical fruit called pitaya or pitahaya or strawberry pear.
+First of all, as the name says, this fruit is a tropical fruit that is called pitaya or pitahaya or strawberry pear.
 You will find it easily in Asia, Central America, Mexico, and South America.
 Nowadays, you can find them in most supermarkets across North America as well, and if you cannot find them in your large grocers you can usually find them in ethnic food stores.

-That spiky skin is part of the fruit is because it is from the cactus family that is a climbing vine plant and grows best in dry areas.
+That spiky skin that is part of the fruit is a result of it being a part of the cactus family.
+It is a climbing vine plant that grows best in dry areas.
 It grows fast and a plant can produce for more than 20 years.

 Let’s learn how this fruit benefits your health in many ways.